mnihl/practicalwork2morgan/README.md

 - For the "About me" section I wrote a little bit about myself and included information about my home university too, to showcase where I came from before attending this exchange semester.
 - I went with the topic from my Practical Work I group work for my Topic section, and gave a recap about the topic, why it interested me and us as a group, and why it is an exciting topic in general.
 - For the degree page, there was a lot of content to fill in, I decided to make a table with the columns: Semester, Course, Category, as was requested in the specifications for this project.
+- I created the FCE page with information taken from the slides "Unit 0 - Intro"

 ## Problems encountered